About

 Eric Corriel is a multidisciplinary artist living in New York City.
 After graduating from Cornell University with a Bachelor of Arts in Philosophy, he received a Diplôme National d’Arts Plastiques from the École Régionale Supérieure d’Expression Plastique in Tourcoing, France.
 Eric currently teaches Artist as Activist at School of Visual Arts in New York City, where he is also Digital Strategy Director.

 Eric has been awarded a Digital/Electronic Arts Fellowship from the New York Foundation of the Arts and an Impact Artist Fellowship from the Human Impacts Institute.
-He has been honored twice as a grantee of the New York State Council on the Arts for his work addressing environmental issues and has twice won a Webby Award for his design work at School of Visual Arts.
+He has been honored twice as a grantee of the New York State Council on the Arts for his work addressing environmental issues and has won three Webby Awards for his design work.

 Full bio here.